 Formation of the Earth

 Experiments and the high density of diamonds tell us that they crystallize at very high pressures.
 In nature, this means that diamonds are created by geologic processes at great depth within the Earth, generally more than 150 kilometers down, in a region beneath the crust known as the mantle.
-Other processes, explored later in this exhibition, bring diamonds to where people can find them.
 This diagram shows the interior structure of the Earth.
 The three concentric layers -- the core, mantle, and crust -- formed within a few hundred million years of Earth's coalescence 4.5 billion years ago.
 The core is primarily an iron-nickel alloy and makes up a large fraction of the mass of Earth.
 The vast mantle is sandwiched between the core and the thin crust and is composed predominantly of magnesium and iron silicate minerals.
 Our planet's crust is a thin, rocky skin.
 Diamonds can form in most of Earth's interior but not near its surface, where graphite is the stable form of carbon.
 Indeed, diamonds only survive at the Earth's surface because great heat is required to break down the diamond structure.